-It also provides a grading system so you can pick oil depending on your purpose:
+It also provides a grading system so you can pick the oil depending on your purpose:

-- Grade C: Crude emu oil that’s primarily used for making soaps and animal feed
+- Grade C: crude emu oil primarily used for making soaps and animal feed

 Emu oil can be applied topically or ingested, although human research is significantly lacking for the latter.

-The dosage of emu oil depends on several factors including age, health, and several other conditions.
+The optimal dose of emu oil may depend on several factors including age, health, and several other conditions.
 As of yet, there is not enough scientific information to determine the appropriate range of dosage for ingested emu oil in humans.

-- 6 mL/kg of body weight per day protected the digestive tract of rats from damage due to chemotherapy [R, R]
+- 6 mL/kg of body weight per day to prevent digestive damage from chemotherapy [71, 72]

-- 8 mL/kg of body weight per day reduced LDL cholesterol, and increased HDL cholesterol as well as testosterone in rats [R]
+- 8 mL/kg of body weight per day to reduce LDL cholesterol and increase HDL cholesterol and testosterone

-Users often comment on how emu oil is an excellent moisturizer for the entire body, including hair, skin, nails, even gums.
-Some users also experienced fewer wrinkles and “filled-out” or “plumped” cheeks after applying a couple drops before bed.
+Users often comment on how emu oil moisturizes the entire body, including hair, skin, nails, even gums.
+Some users also reported experiencing fewer wrinkles and “filled-out” or “plumped” cheeks after applying a couple of drops before bed.

-Some users also found it to improved their acne and eczema, reducing redness and dry patches.
+Some users reported it improved their acne and eczema, reducing redness and dry patches.

-It even works for users with extremely sensitive or oily skin without leaving a greasy residue.
-“This oil has made my skin more supple, plump and happier than ever before.
-Never have I ever had an oil mimic my natural oils.”
-They recommend using only a drop or two, alone or mixed with lavender lotion or rose water.
+It even reportedly worked for some users with extremely sensitive or oily skin without leaving a greasy residue.
+They recommended using only a drop or two, alone or mixed with lavender lotion or rose water.

-Emu oil also improved hair hydration and allowed it to grow longer, without greasing clothes or sheets.
-Users suggest mixing with shampoo and conditioner, and deep conditioning hair with it a couple times a month.
+According to some users, emu oil also improved hair hydration and allowed it to grow longer, without greasing clothes or sheets.
+Users suggested mixing with shampoo and conditioner, and deep conditioning hair with it a couple of times a month.

 More people seem to apply it topically than take gel capsules, but those that do report reduced inflammation, as well as soft hair and skin.

-The only side effect mentioned in the reviewed comments was an increase in hair growth–“lots of baby hairs on your face all over.”
+The only side effect mentioned was an increase in facial hair growth.

 New users should make sure the oil does not smell when first purchased.
 If it does, it is likely rancid and should be returned.
-They also recommend keeping emu oil in the fridge or buying it in small quantities to make sure it does not go bad before you use it.
+Experienced users also recommend keeping emu oil in the fridge or buying it in small quantities to make sure it does not go bad before using it.